 When you have suffered a personal or business loss, the last thing you want to confront is your insurer telling you that it will not honor your claim.
 You buy insurance so that in times of harm, loss or catastrophe, you have some financial protection.
 When your insurer refuses to provide that protection despite the fact that it has been taking your premiums, it is infuriating, and it compounds the loss you have already sustained.

-In such circumstances, you most assuredly need to hire a law firm with experience in bad faith insurance litigation.
+In such circumstances, you most assuredly need to hire a business litigation lawyer with experience in bad faith insurance litigation.
 Such insurers will rarely if ever settle a claim with you until it is convinced that the dispute is going to be presented to a jury.
 Fortunately, California law provides excellent protection for businesses and consumers who face bad faith insurance denials from their insurers.

 In every insurance policy, there is an implied covenant of good faith and fair dealing that neither the insurer nor the insured “will do anything which will injure the right of the other to receive the benefits of the agreement.”
 Comunale v.
 Traders & General Ins.
 Co., 50 Cal.2d 654, 658-59, 328 P.2d 198 (1958).
 Breach of the implied covenant by an insurer “sounds in both contract and tort,” and “constitutes what is commonly called ‘bad faith.’”
 Archdale v.
 American Int’l Specialty Lines Ins.
 Co., 154 Cal.App.4th 449, 466, 64 Cal.
 Rptr.
 3d 632 (2007); see also Jordan v.
 Allstate Ins.
 Co., 148 Cal.App.4th 1062, 1071, 56 Cal.
 Rptr.
 3d 312 (2007) (“An insurer is said to act in ‘bad faith’ when it not only breaches its policy contract but also breaches its implied covenant to deal fairly and in good faith with its insured”).